 - are of definite architectural quality, or are an expression of a technical or social innovation of the period, such as pumping stations or lunatic asylums.

 This means that it is nearly impossible for what might be described as ordinary Victorian architecture, such as terraced housing (however attractive) to be listed.
 The only exceptions are where such housing was built for a major company and has national significance.
-You can find out more by reading English Heritage's Principles of Selection for Designating Buildings.
+You can find out more by reading Historic England's Principles of Selection for Designating Buildings.

 What is the difference between Grade I, Grade II and Grade II* listing?

 Grade I or II* are those of 'outstanding architectural or historic interest'.
 The difference in grading between Grades I, II* and II is not significant as far as the need to apply for listed building consent is concerned; the principal practical implication of grading is that a higher Grade I and II* buildings may be eligible for some grants and other forms of funding that are not available for Grade II buildings.

 How does listing protect the building?